Stephen Jay Berg: Priesthood

 In 2008, Berg was appointed the vicar general of the diocese while also serving as the pastor of St. Peter the Apostle Parish in Fort Worth.
 In 2012, he was named moderator of the curia and parochial administrator of Holy Name of Jesus Parish in Fort Worth.
 In December 2012, Berg was elected diocesan administrator sede vacante by the diocesan board of consultors.

 Bishop of Pueblo

 Pope Francis named Berg as the bishop of the Diocese of Pueblo on January 15, 2014.
 He was consecrated on February 27, 2014, by Archbishop Samuel Aquila.
 Bishop Charron and Bishop Michael Sheridan were the principal co-consecrators.
-The liturgy was held in Memorial Hall in Pueblo, Colorado.
+The liturgy was held in Pueblo Memorial Hall in Pueblo, Colorado.

 On August 10, 2021, Berg and other Colorado bishops signed a letter opposing mandatory COVID-19 vaccinations for business and government employees.
+In June 2022, Berg and the other Colorado bishops expressed their displeasure at the passing of the Reproductive Health Equity Act (RHEA) by the Colorado General Assembly.
+The bishops called for state legislators who supported the bill to refrain from taking communion during mass.